romeric/PostMesh/README.md

 Installing these dependencies on a linux distribution is straight-forward.
 For building OpenCascade on Debian based systems, [here](https://github.com/jmwright/pythonocc_oce_setup) is an automated shell script.

 ## Installation
-To build PostMesh shared library for C++ API, perform the following
+To build PostMesh shared library for C++ API, you typically do

     git clone https://github.com/romeric/PostMesh
     cd PostMesh